-Health care in the U.S. is notoriously expensive.
+Health care in the United States is notoriously expensive.
 Even with health insurance coverage, the out-of-pocket costs can add up quickly.
 In a 2019 survey from the Commonwealth Fund, a private foundation that promotes better access to health care, 23% of respondents said they couldn’t pay their medical bills immediately, so they’re paying off the debt over time.
 And 46% of those people are paying for care they received more than one year ago.

 Several strategies may offer relief from burdensome medical bills.
 In this story, we explore ways to get assistance, negotiate payments, and use other techniques to take control of these debts.
 And if you need help with any of this, we’ll point you toward reputable resources.

 Don’t Ignore the Bills

 While snowballing medical debts can cause distress, it’s critical to monitor your health care costs and at least acknowledge bills as they arrive.
 You may have an opportunity to deal with the debts—even if you don’t pay them off right now—and prevent things from getting worse.

 Health care providers typically don’t report your payments to credit bureaus.
 And if they do—or if they send your account to a collection agency—there’s a six-month waiting period before the debt appears on your credit reports, so you have some time.
 But after that, unpaid bills can appear on your credit reports and hurt your credit scores.
 The damage can linger, because those negative entries may remain on your reports for seven years.

 Be sure to distinguish between bills and explanations of benefits (EOBs).
 Sometimes it’s hard to tell the difference.
 A bill is a request for payment, while an EOB is an informational document explaining how much the provider is billing your insurance company.
 Look for the words “This is not a bill” to identify an EOB.